mastercracker3dbkp/swingset3/README.md

  - [x] make it buildable again - thanks to @kaganem
  - [ ] fix ant script - honestly dont know wether this is still out in the open. pull requests welcome.
- - [X ] MC3D SPA fixed one file in com.sun.swingset3.codeview.CodeViewer for to obtain SourceCode from SwingSet3.jar (the old code failed for not resolved the location of the Source in disk)
+ - [X] MC3D SPA fixed one file in com.sun.swingset3.codeview.CodeViewer for to obtain SourceCode from SwingSet3.jar (the old code failed for not resolved the location of the Source in disk)
- - [ X]  SwingX was fixed for to support Java8 until Java 24, the old code has many errors including Renderer.
+ - [X]  SwingX was fixed for to support Java8 until Java 24, the old code has many errors including Renderer.